 - Breast pump, manual or electric

-- Pumping supplies such as sterilization bags and storage bottles
+- Pumping supplies such as sterilization bags, storage bottles and breast pads

 The Diaper Bag